 It’s important to know that high cholesterol does not have any signs and symptoms.
 The first step to prevention or management of high cholesterol is to talk with your doctor about checking your cholesterol levels (done with a blood test) and assessing your risk for a heart attack or stroke.
 You may want to jot down or print some questions to ask your doctor about cholesterol.

 There are a number of things that you can do to help lower your risk for heart disease.
 One way is through lifestyle habits—these include the following:

-Exercise Regularly.
+- Exercise Regularly.
 Not being physically active is a risk factor for heart disease.
 Regular physical activity can help lower LDL cholesterol and raise HDL cholesterol levels.
-Be sure to speak with your health care provider before starting any new exercise program
+Be sure to speak with your health care provider before starting any new exercise programs.

 If your doctor decides that cholesterol-lowering drugs are needed, they are meant to be used together with diet and exercise.
 Current treatment guidelines for high cholesterol focus on lowering your overall risk of heart disease and stroke rather than on “chasing” cholesterol numbers.
 Drug treatment is usually recommended for people who are at increased risk of having a heart attack or stroke such as those who currently have heart disease, have very high levels of LDL, have diabetes, or for those that have a number of risk factors that put them at risk for heart attack.
 Remember that the first step is knowing your risk for heart attack and stroke, and then discussing ways to prevent or manage high cholesterol with your health care provider.